On the Quantum versus Classical Learnability of Discrete Distributions: A Quantum/Classical Distribution Learning Separation

 \subsection{Classical Hardness from Classical-Secure Pseudorandom Functions}

-Given the preliminaries from the previous section, we present and discuss here a construction due to Kearns et al.\ \cite{Kearns:1994:LDD:195058.195155}, which allows one to use (almost) any classical-secure pseudorandom function collection to construct a distribution concept class -- in fact, infinitely many such classes -- which are not efficiently classically learnable, with respect to the $\sample$ oracle and the KL-divergence.
+Given the preliminaries from the previous section, we present below -- in Theorem \ref{t:kearns} -- a construction due to KMRRSS\ \cite{Kearns:1994:LDD:195058.195155}, which allows one to use (almost) any classical-secure pseudorandom function collection to construct a distribution class -- in fact, infinitely many such classes -- which were proven in Ref.\ \cite{Kearns:1994:LDD:195058.195155} to be not efficiently classically $\gen$-learnable, with respect to the $\sample$ oracle and the KL-divergence.
 Before presenting this construction, however, a few remarks are necessary.
-Firstly, we note that Theorem \ref{t:kearns} as presented below, is in fact a slight generalization of the original construction from Ref.\ \cite{Kearns:1994:LDD:195058.195155}, which makes it explicit that one can use classical-secure pseudorandom function collections parameterized by arbitrary parameterization sets (as opposed to simply $\mathcal{P} = \mathbb{N}$), provided the domain and co-domain satisfy mild requirements.
-This will be necessary for us, as in the following section we wish to instantiate this distribution concept class construction using a concrete pseudorandom function candidate, based on the DDH assumption.
-Additionally, in this work we wish to construct a distribution concept class which is not only provably hard to learn classically, but which is also provably efficiently quantum learnable.
-To do this we will require another modification of the Kearns construction, which is presented as Corollary \ref{c:kearns}, and whose significance will be discussed at length in the following section.
-Finally, we note that Kearns et al.\ have provided in Ref.\ \cite{Kearns:1994:LDD:195058.195155} only a sketch of a proof that their construction yields distribution concept classes which are classically hard to learn.
-As we require both a slight generalization and modification (Corollary \ref{c:kearns}) of this construction, we provide here a full proof for Theorem \ref{t:kearns}, based on the original sketch from Ref.\ \cite{Kearns:1994:LDD:195058.195155}.
+Firstly, we note that Theorem \ref{t:kearns} as presented below, is in fact both a slight generalization and strengthening of the original result from Ref.~\cite{Kearns:1994:LDD:195058.195155}.
+More specifically, Theorem \ref{t:kearns} below makes it explicit that (a) one can use classical-secure pseudorandom function collections parameterized by arbitrary parameterization sets (as opposed to simply $\mathcal{P} = \mathbb{N}$), provided the domain and co-domain satisfy mild requirements, and (b) this construction actually results in distribution classes which are not efficiently classically $\gen$-learnable with respect to the $\sample$ oracle and the \textit{TV-distance}.
+While the motivation for strengthening the result is clear, the generalization will be necessary for us, as in the following section we wish to instantiate this distribution class construction using a concrete pseudorandom function candidate, based on the DDH assumption.
+Additionally, in this work we wish to construct a distribution class which is not only provably hard to learn classically, but which is also provably efficiently quantum learnable.
+To do this we will require another modification of the construction from Ref.~\cite{Kearns:1994:LDD:195058.195155}, which is presented as Corollary~\ref{c:kearns}, and whose significance will be discussed at length in the following section.
+Finally, we note that KMRRSS\ have provided in Ref.\ \cite{Kearns:1994:LDD:195058.195155} only a sketch of a proof that their construction yields distribution classes which are classically hard to learn.
+As we both generalize and strengthen this result, as well as ultimately require a modification (Corollary \ref{c:kearns}) of this construction, we provide here a full proof for Theorem \ref{t:kearns}, based on the original sketch from Ref.~\cite{Kearns:1994:LDD:195058.195155}.